Future Financial Wealth Managment LLC Invests $29,000 in General Dynamics Co. (NYSE:GD)

 Future Financial Wealth Managment LLC purchased a new position in shares of General Dynamics Co.
-(NYSE:GD – Get Rating) during the 4th quarter, HoldingsChannel.com reports.
+(NYSE:GD – Get Rating) in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The firm purchased 138 shares of the aerospace company’s stock, valued at approximately $29,000.

-GD has been the topic of several recent analyst reports.
-Wolfe Research raised General Dynamics from an “underperform” rating to a “peer perform” rating in a research note on Friday, January 28th.
-Wells Fargo & Company boosted their price target on General Dynamics from $230.00 to $235.00 and gave the company an “overweight” rating in a research note on Monday, January 10th.
-UBS Group raised General Dynamics from a “neutral” rating to a “buy” rating and boosted their price target for the company from $220.00 to $245.00 in a research note on Tuesday, December 14th.
-Finally, Morgan Stanley upped their target price on General Dynamics from $215.00 to $243.00 and gave the stock an “equal weight” rating in a research report on Wednesday.
-Four analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of “Buy” and an average price target of $223.58.
+Several brokerages have recently weighed in on GD.
+Wolfe Research raised shares of General Dynamics from an “underperform” rating to a “peer perform” rating in a research note on Friday, January 28th.
+UBS Group raised shares of General Dynamics from a “neutral” rating to a “buy” rating and raised their target price for the company from $220.00 to $245.00 in a research note on Tuesday, December 14th.
+Wells Fargo & Company raised their target price on shares of General Dynamics from $230.00 to $235.00 and gave the company an “overweight” rating in a research note on Monday, January 10th.
+Finally, Morgan Stanley raised their target price on shares of General Dynamics from $215.00 to $243.00 and gave the company an “equal weight” rating in a research note on Wednesday.
+Four analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
+According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $223.58.

-General Dynamics (NYSE:GD – Get Rating) last released its quarterly earnings results on Tuesday, January 25th.
-The aerospace company reported $3.39 EPS for the quarter, beating analysts’ consensus estimates of $3.37 by $0.02.
-The business had revenue of $10.29 billion during the quarter, compared to analyst estimates of $10.69 billion.
+General Dynamics (NYSE:GD – Get Rating) last posted its earnings results on Tuesday, January 25th.
+The aerospace company reported $3.39 earnings per share for the quarter, topping the Zacks’ consensus estimate of $3.37 by $0.02.
 General Dynamics had a return on equity of 20.35% and a net margin of 8.47%.
-General Dynamics’s quarterly revenue was down 1.8% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $3.49 EPS.
-As a group, sell-side analysts predict that General Dynamics Co. will post 12.12 EPS for the current fiscal year.
+The company had revenue of $10.29 billion during the quarter, compared to the consensus estimate of $10.69 billion.
+During the same quarter last year, the firm earned $3.49 earnings per share.
+The company’s revenue was down 1.8% on a year-over-year basis.
+On average, equities research analysts predict that General Dynamics Co. will post 12.12 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, May 6th.
-Investors of record on Friday, April 8th will be given a $1.26 dividend.
-This is a positive change from General Dynamics’s previous quarterly dividend of $1.19.
-This represents a $5.04 dividend on an annualized basis and a yield of 2.12%.
-The ex-dividend date is Thursday, April 7th.
-General Dynamics’s dividend payout ratio is presently 41.21%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, May 6th.
+Stockholders of record on Friday, April 8th will be issued a dividend of $1.26 per share.
+The ex-dividend date of this dividend is Thursday, April 7th.
+This represents a $5.04 dividend on an annualized basis and a dividend yield of 2.12%.
+This is an increase from General Dynamics’s previous quarterly dividend of $1.19.
+General Dynamics’s dividend payout ratio (DPR) is currently 41.21%.

-In other General Dynamics news, VP William A. Moss sold 2,051 shares of the company’s stock in a transaction on Friday, December 17th.
-The stock was sold at an average price of $203.70, for a total value of $417,788.70.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-6.80% of the stock is owned by corporate insiders.

 General Dynamics Company Profile (Get Rating)